microsoft/Mastering-the-Marketplace/saas-accelerator/labs/lab2-install/README.md

 The installer did not complete one part of the installation process.
 The landing page app registration needs a secret that will be shared with the landing page web application.
 Here you will create that secret and configure it with the web application.

-1. In the command bar at the top fo the Azure portal type "App reg" and select App registrations from the menu.
+1. In the command bar at the top of the Azure portal, type "App reg" and select App registrations from the menu.
 1. Click the **All applications** tab.
 1. Find the registration named **PREFIX-FulfillmentApp** and click it.
 1. In the left menu under **Manage**, click the **Certificates and secrets** menu item.